DavidGhedini/JRI-Docs/docs/components/reports/index.rst

 Overview
 ==================

-Clicking the Reports tab will open the Reports Dashboard as shown below.
+Click the Reports tab to open the Reports Dashboard.

 .. image:: _static/reports-tab.png